Sucharek233/MiBand-DevBox-QuickApp/README.md

 ```

 ## License
-This project is licensed under the GPL v3.0.
-See [LICENSE](LICENSE) for the full license text.
+This project is licensed under the GPL v3.0 license.